To hunt waterfowl in Georgia, most hunters need:

 These steps are essential to comply with both state and federal laws governing duck hunting in Georgia.

-When hunting ducks in Georgia, hunters must carry the Federal Migratory Bird Hunting and Conservation Stamp, which is required nationwide for all migratory bird hunters.
+When hunting waterfowl in Georgia, hunters must carry the Federal Migratory Bird Hunting and Conservation Stamp, which is required nationwide for all migratory bird hunters.
 This stamp supports conservation efforts and is a legal prerequisite.

 For the most accurate and up-to-date season dates, hunters should consult the official Georgia Department of Natural Resources website, which provides detailed calendars and zone-specific information.